 - “There is something wrong with you”

 - “You need to behave the way I want you to in order to be accepted”

+How about you personally?
 Have you internalized any messages like these?
 Did you often feel unfairly blamed as a child?
 These messages are harmful and can lead to the creation of some serious negative beliefs about oneself.
 I’m sure no parent wants to pass this on.

-However, I know that we can choose something different.
-We can choose personal responsibility, maturity and we can choose to own our stuff.
+I know that we can choose something different.
+We can choose personal responsibility, maturity and we can choose to “own our own stuff”.
 We can choose to be the parent our child needs us to be.